If I were to name the workflow process, it would be “Simplify”.

 The whole idea of making the workflow as easy and simple is to help making the workflow independent of all the other process.
 Using a workflow as a sub process to main process helps with the size of the process as well as helps making the troubleshooting easy which eventually helps making testing easy and life easier.
 Any workflow that is easy and simple would be easy to understand and maintain.
 Long story short, easy and simple workflow linked together as sub process are more efficient and simple to use and maintain for the growth and development of the company.

-At Princeton Blue, we help you take select and implement the best workflow for your business applications thereby adding value to your business.
+At Princeton Blue, we help you take select and implement the best workflow process for your business applications thereby adding value to your business.
 Get in touch with us here.
-Also, don’t forget to follow us on Facebook, LinkedIn, Twitter & Google+ to get key BPM-specific insights on a regular basis.